TOAST-DOCS/Gamebase/en/unity-ui.md

 #### Optional parameter

-* callback : Uses a callback to inform the user when the terms and conditions window closes after agreeing to it.
+* callback: Uses a callback to inform the user when the terms and conditions window closes after agreeing to it.
 The GamebaseResponse.DataContainer object which comes as a callback can be converted to GamebaseResponse.Push.PushConfiguration.
 The converted object can be used in the Gamebase.Push.RegisterPush API after login.

 **API**